 We will be providing sandbags and sand for property owners to access.
 We can either offer guidance on where to place the sandbags, or you can ask a licensed civil engineer to do so.
 If you wish to arrange for an inspection or visit by a city engineer, please call (626) 914-8246 or you can email requests and questions to email@example.com

 Where can we get sandbags and sand?

-You can go to City Yard on Loraine Ave. just north of the railroad tracks, Monday through Friday from 7:00 am to 4:00 pm to get sandbags and sand (during large rain events the hours are typically extended).
+You can go to City Yard on Loraine Avenue (just north of the railroad tracks) or the Public Works Water Yard (1051 E. Sierra Madre Avenue) - 24 hours a day, 7 days a week.
 We may already have sand bags that are filled; if not personnel there will show you how to properly fill them.
 You must be a Glendora Resident with proper I.D.
-After hours, a limited supply of sandbags and sand are available outside the gate at the entrance to the Street Yard off the alley on Loraine just north of the railroad tracks.

 We may need help, who can I notify?